Automattic/jetpack/projects/plugins/boost/readme.txt

 == Changelog ==
 ### 3.4.3 - 2024-06-14
 #### Fixed
-- Compatibility: Include a missing dependency required for Compatibility with WP Optimize
+- Compatibility: Include a missing dependency required for compatibility with WP Optimize.

 --------